Pimsleur was once groundbreaking, but has it held up over time?

 Pimsleur is one of the most famous and widely used language learning resources.
-Its methods helps students to speak and understand a new language in an efficient manner.
+Its methods help students to speak and understand a new language in an efficient manner.

 The founder of this program is Dr. Paul Pimsleur, a famous researcher in the language field who focused a lot on studying memory and how this plays a role in the learning process.
 He developed the optimal spacing for information theory which is at the foundation of the program and has proven to be a key factor in the success of this program.